Applications of ball spaces theory: fixed point theorems in semimetric spaces and ball convergence

 A function $g \colon \R_+ \times \R_+ \to \R_+$ is called semitriangular if it is nonreducing, nondecreasing, continuous at $(0,0)$ and amenable.
 We define the semimetric triangle condition (G) generated by a semitriangular mapping $g$ as follows:

 \begin{itemize} \item[(G)] $\forall_{x,y,z \in X} \, d(x,z) \leq g(d(x,y), d(y,z)).$ \end{itemize}

-If $d$ is a semimetric satisfying condition (G), then the space $(X,d)$ will be called a (G)-semimetric space (compare with the definition of regular semimetric in \cite{BP}).
+If $d$ is a semimetric satisfying condition (G) for some semitriangular function $g:\R_+\times\R_+\to\R_+$, then the space $(X,d)$ will be called a (G)-semimetric space (compare with the definition of regular semimetric in \cite{BP}{, where there is no assumption that $g$ is nonreducing, but it is assumed that $g$ is symmetric and increasing with respect to each argument}).
 Whenever we will be writing about a semimetric triangle condition (G), we will assume that it is generated by a semitriangular function $g \colon \R_+ \times \R_+ \to \R_+$.